-External fields can penetrate if openings > λ /1000 (diameter of holes, length of slots).
+External fields can penetrate if openings > I/1000 (diameter of holes, length of slots).

-To maintain the integrity of the shield.
+To maintain the integrity of the shield,

-covers must fit tightly with good conductivity at the seams (beware of anodized aluminum!), b) "Field Line Pinning"

-- all input and output lines (signal and DC supplies) must have good shield connections, - shield coverage of coax or other cables >90%, and - connectors must maintain the integrity of the shield connection. - ⇒ Enclosure must be "water tight" for effectively suppress pickup at high frequencies (> order 10 MHz).
+- covers must fit tightly with good conductivity at the seams (beware of anodized aluminum!), - all input and output lines (signal and DC supplies) must have good shield connections, - shield coverage of coax or other cables >90% and - connectors must maintain the integrity of the shield connection.